NeurIT-Project/NeurIT/README.md

 <img src="./photo/system-setup.png" width="200">

 We build up a workspace for ROS to collect the IMU data and the ground truth (FAST-LIO).
-You can download the worksapce via this link [System Setup](https://forms.office.com/Pages/ResponsePage.aspx?id=dY4N6LlSOUijWIeruTs1Z4W8VfdDVBtGkKPwMhKYnAtUQks3N1dSR1MwTVM4ODQ3MkxLRlFBMFVNOS4u).
+You can download the worksapce via this link [System Setup (Software)](https://datahub.hku.hk/collections/NeurIT/7086466).
 For instance, we costomize a ROS topic `imu_all` to publish the data we want to collect.
 You can follow the following file in the workspace for data collection: `/mid360_ws/src/imu/serial_imu/scripts/subscriber.py`

 ## 2. Dataset